HOW TO MEASURE "EXISTENTIAL FITNESS"

 Socrates can be a good role model here.

 He asked lots of questions.
 He thought a lot about things.
 He was approachable, and open-minded, and kind, friendly, and fair.
-He was the diametric opposite of a ram-it-down-your-throat, “I know the truth and you don’t” idea-bully.
+He was the diametric opposite of an “I know the truth and you don’t,” ram-it-down-your-throat idea-bully.

 He was open.
 He would talk with anybody, about anything.
 But his intellectual immune system was as strong as an ox.
 He was in no danger of joining a cult, falling into nihilism, or subscribing to some fanatical political agenda.